agf-web/getFarmCredit/README.md

 ## Changelog

+### v0.3.3
+- check for `AGF_CONFIG_LOCAL` before `AGF_CONFIG`.
+Plumming for plans to serve configuration from theme level in future, to mitigate against possible file conflicts from upstream.

 ### v0.3.2
 - if the map config is set to filter by association, then websites won't display on locations (only detail page URLs)